-PAs provide health services under the supervision of physicians, and are formally trained to provide diagnostic, therapeutic, and preventive healthcare services.
-Working as members of the healthcare team, they take medical histories, examine and treat patients, order and interpret laboratory tests and x-rays, make diagnoses, and prescribe medications.
-They also treat minor injuries, by suturing, splinting, and casting.
-PAs record progress notes and instruct and counsel patients.
+Physician Assistants (PAs) practice medicine on a team under the supervision of a licensed physician.
+They are formally educated to examine patients, diagnose injuries and illnesses, and provide treatment (Bureau of Labor Statistics Occupational Outlook Handbook, 2015).
+PAs are trained to provide diagnostic, therapeutic, and preventive healthcare services.
+They take medical histories, examine and treat patients, order and interpret laboratory tests and x-rays, make diagnoses, and prescribe medications.
+They also treat minor injuries by suturing, splinting, and casting.
 Most states allow physician assistants to prescribe medications.
 In many rural and inner city areas, PAs practice independently with supervision from a physician 1-2 days per week.
+PAs must satisfy all of the requirements of a Physician Assistant program (usually a Master of Science degree in Physician Assistant Studies) and pass board examinations in order to practice as a licensed Physician Assistant.

-The Dimensions Resource Center has additional resources that can assist you in preparing to apply to physician assistant programs, including GRE test preparation books.
+Dimensions has additional resources that can assist you in preparing to apply to PA programs including GRE test preparation books.